vaishnavibeddala/TASKFLOW-APP/README.md

-*TaskFlow – Full Stack Task Manager*
+TaskFlow – Full Stack Scalable Web Application Overview

-Overview:
-TaskFlow is a scalable full-stack web application built with React.js (Frontend) and Node.js/Express (Backend).
-It implements secure JWT-based authentication and a responsive dashboard with CRUD functionality.
+TaskFlow is a full-stack web application built with React and Node.js that demonstrates secure authentication, protected routing, and complete CRUD functionality.
+The application allows users to register, log in, manage tasks, and access a personalized dashboard.

-Features:
-1.Authentication:

-User Registration (bcrypt password hashing)

-Login with JWT authentication

-Protected dashboard routes

-Logout functionality

-2.Dashboard:

-Create tasks

-View tasks

-Update tasks (toggle complete)

-Delete tasks

-Search & filter tasks

-Display logged-in user profile

-3.Security:

-JWT authentication middleware

-Password hashing (bcrypt)

-Protected API routes

-Environment variables for secrets

-4.Tech Stack:
+This project was developed as part of a Frontend Developer Internship assignment to demonstrate frontend engineering skills, backend integration, authentication, and scalable project structure.

+Tech Stack
 Frontend

 React.js

-TailwindCSS
+React Router

 Axios

-React Router
+Tailwind CSS

+Context-based routing protection

 Backend